 If you have both tax-deferred and tax-free (Roth) accounts, consider that the taxable portion of distributions from tax-deferred accounts will be taxed at your current income tax rate, while qualified withdrawals from Roth accounts are tax-free.
 For this reason, general guidelines often suggest tapping tax-deferred accounts before Roth accounts to allow those accounts to continue potentially growing free of taxes.

 Note that all assets in employer-sponsored retirement savings plans — even money held in Roth accounts — will be subject to required minimum distributions (RMDs).
-These rules state that minimum distributions generally must begin in the year you turn age 70½; however, you may delay your first distribution up to April 1 of the following year.
+These rules are set by the Internal Revenue Service(IRS).

 Roth IRAs, however, are not subject to RMD rules until after your death.
 This is just one reason you might consider converting your employer-sponsored retirement assets to a Roth IRA.
 Keep in mind that a conversion will trigger an immediate tax consequence on the taxable portion of the converted assets, which can result in a hefty bill from Uncle Sam.

 Determining the appropriate way to tap your assets can be challenging and should take into account a number of factors.
 These include not only your tax situation, but also whether you have other assets you’ll use for income, your overall health, and your estate plan.
 A financial professional can help make sense of your options in light of your unique situation.